MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/web-deploy-error-codes.md

 **Resolution**

 Run `netsh http show sslcert` from the command line to verify that the specified binding exists.
-If it is not found, then you may need to recreate it through IIS Manager.
+If it's not found, then you may need to recreate it through IIS Manager.

 <a id="ERROR_INCORRECT_PARAMETER_TAG"></a>